neo4j-contrib/py2neo/docs/data.rst

         Add multiple labels to *node* from the iterable *labels*.

+    .. attribute:: node.graph

+        The remote graph to which *node* is bound, if any.

+    .. attribute:: node.identity

+        The ID of the remote node to which *node* is bound, if any.

 .. class:: Relationship(start_node, type, end_node, **properties)
            Relationship(start_node, end_node, **properties)
            Relationship(node, type, **properties)